 5. Sales Drive for a Percentage of Sales Revenue

 This is a small-scale fundraiser that’s often done by schools and sports teams to raise money.
 Products such as magazines, candy, ornaments, and holiday gift wrap are sold by students or members of a sports team.
-The sellers recieve a percentage of sales revenue from the companies that they are selling the products for.
+The sellers receive a percentage of sales revenue from the companies that they are selling the products for.

 Doing a fundraiser is all about fulfilling your goals and cause as an organization.
 While there are so many types of fundraising efforts to choose from, pick the one that best suits your objectives: and most of all, your budget!